Denny DeMarchi: Solo Projects

-As a prolific singer/songwriter, DeMarchi engaged in writing and recording his own music under the name Rockizoid (2007–2010) and under the band name HedRek which he formed in 2011.
-DeMarchi has written well over 200 songs in an ongoing personal musical pursuit.
+As a singer/songwriter, DeMarchi engaged in writing and recording his own music under the name Rockizoid (2007–2010) and under the band name HedRek which he formed in 2011.
+DeMarchi has written over 200 songs in an ongoing personal musical pursuit.
 He has started recording work, whenever time permitted, on a small portion of his portfolio of songs and has released 10 tracks on his MySpace profile's music player.

 DeMarchi's music is explorative rock with a strong sense of groove and identifiable lyrics.
 "A song should be able to stand on its own by singing and playing it on one instrument.
 If it feels good doing that, then it's worth recording".

 In July 2009, DeMarchi's song "All Your Fault", released in May 2009, entered the Fame Games Radio and within three weeks quickly advanced to the 233 Wednesday edition of the quarter-final Show, with ranking of Number 2 and 233 edition of the semi-final show, with ranking of Number 3 which were aired on radio nationwide in the United States on the Citadel Media (formerly the ABC radio) networks in mid August 2009.

 Personal life

 DeMarchi was born in Toronto.
-His parents immigrated to Ontario, Canada from Italy.
+His parents immigrated to Ontario, Canada, from Italy.
 DeMarchi was an executive of a company that services the Dental Industry in the greater Toronto, Ontario area.
 His personal hobbies/recreation included riding the ATV, snowmobiling, boating and riding his unicycle.